 Take time for you:

 - Prioritize your mental health and wellbeing.
 Give yourself permission to do the things you need to do to decompress, connect with loved ones, and just be.

 - Remember, your physical health is an essential part of your wellbeing, too, so aim to get moving, either at home or in safe, outdoor spaces.
 It’s a well-known fact that exercise can decrease stress and anxiety, and even help you sleep better.
 Plus, it can improve your mood, leaving you feeling capable of tackling whatever lies ahead.

 Prep for success:

-- Take time and plan ahead for new learning models.
-Decide how you will organize your time during hybrid or remote learning.
+- Take time and plan ahead for the year.
+Decide how you will organize your time in and out of school.
 Will you have a daily schedule or be driven by working your way through a to-do list?

 Look to the future:

 - Find ways to take ownership of your responsibilities.
 Get in the habit of signing yourself up for standardized tests and initiating college research and virtual visits.
 Soon enough, you’ll be on your own and glad you got some practice taking responsibility.

 - Keep an eye out for news about the PSAT this fall.
 You should consider taking the PSAT even if you think you’ll eventually take the ACT and not the SAT.
 The PSAT is part of the criteria to become a National Merit Scholar.